The biggest difference between Atom LT and Cerium LT is in their insulators (Atom's synthetic insulation vs Cerium's down insulation).

 - Atom LT: -5 deg C (23 deg F)

 If you think you run hotter or colder than the average person, mentally shift these temperatures accordingly.

 When/if it's fairly wet out, Cerium LT's warmth will drop significantly and will end up around Atom and Proton LT's warmth range depending how wet it gets.

-Atom LT's side fleece panels and Proton LT's highly breathable advanced insulation will breath much more than the Cerium LT, and ultimately end up preventing you from overheating.
+Atom line is designed for active use.
+Atom LT's side fleece panels will breath much more than the Cerium LT.

 Face Fabric Differences

 This is the biggest downside of not only the LT - but also the other two (SV and SL) models of Cerium.